jmike/naomi-docs/datatypes.md

 ## date

-The _date_ datatype matches JavaScript Date types, date strings and number of milliseconds.
+The _date_ datatype is meant for storing date values.
+It accept JavaScript Date types, date-formatted strings and numbers (milliseconds since the epoch).

 ### <a name="datedefault" href="datedefault">#</a>date.default(value)